 Vaccination is the best method for preventing infection and reducing the seriousness of illness if you become infected.
 The rate of pneumococcal disease in children under the age of 2 years has halved since immunisation was introduced.
-Studies show that 97% of children are protected after 4 doses of the vaccine.

 When is pneumococcal vaccine given?